TV Star Calls Trump a Maniac On Live TV

 Late-night host Jimmy Kimmel called President Donald Trump a “maniac” following the fatal shooting of a 37-year-old woman by an Immigration and Customs Enforcement agent in Minneapolis, Minnesota.

-The television host reacted sharply to Trump’s response after video of the shooting went viral online.
-The incident occurred during an immigration operation when an ICE agent shot Renee Nicole Good, a U.S. citizen and award-winning poet, as she sat in her car.
+The television host reacted sharply to Trump’s response after the video of the shooting went viral online.
+The incident occurred during an immigration operation when an ICE agent fatally shot Renee Nicole Good, a U.S. citizen and award-winning poet, as she sat in her car.

-Trump posted his response on Truth Social, claiming the woman driving the car was disorderly and resisting and that she ran over the ICE Officer, and that the shooting appeared to be in self-defense.
+Trump posted his response on Truth Social, claiming the woman driving the car was disorderly and resisting, and that she ran over the ICE Officer, and that the shooting appeared to be in self-defense.

-During his Wednesday monologue, Kimmel introduced the news before reading Trump’s post to his studio audience.
+During his Wednesday, January 7, monologue, Kimmel introduced the news before reading Trump’s post to his studio audience.
 The host took particular issue with the president’s characterization of the shooting.

 Kimmel said nobody got run over in the video.
 It looked like a woman got scared and tried to drive away, and they shot her.